Last Updated on April 19, 2022 by Quantified Trading

 The performance was recently weak with three losing years in a row: 2013/14, 2014/15, and 2015/16.

-If you’d like the Amibroker code for the strategy, please order our 29 page PDF document that contains the logic and code for all our 60+ free strategies on this website:
+If you’d like the Amibroker code for the strategy, please order the logic and code for all our 60+ free trading strategies on this website:

-A somewhat similar seasonality exists on the exchange of Oslo:
+A somewhat similar seasonality exists on other exchanges: